RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ***integer* distance:** the numerical value of the value to move
 ***string* unit:** The unit of measurement for the distance flown.
 Available units are "cm" (centimeter), "ft" (feet), "in" (inches), "m" (meter).
 ***integer* speed:** default 1 meter per second.
 Max is 2 meters/second

-#### Description
-Moves the drone forward for the given distance and unit for that distance.

 #### Returns
 None